sunknudsen/stories/is-apple-deliberately-killing-our-batteries/README.md

 <span class="drop-cap">I</span>f you are reading this story, you likely have an iPhone or a Mac that you would like to use for as long as possible.

-Unfortunately, both iPhone and Mac devices have batteries that are not user serviceable even though they are [consumables](https://support.apple.com/en-us/HT208387) and have limited lifespan.
+Unfortunately, both iPhone and Mac devices have batteries that are not user-serviceable even though they are [consumables](https://support.apple.com/en-us/HT208387) and have limited lifespan.

 According to [research](https://batteryuniversity.com/article/bu-808-how-to-prolong-lithium-based-batteries), lithium batteries should ideally be charged to a maximum of 80% of their capacity and discharged to a minimum of 20% to increase their lifespan.